Posted by Mitch Mitchell on Sep 13, 2008

 1. Martin Luther King Jr’s “Mountaintop” speech, 1968.
 I actually wrote about this one in my other blog, as I felt his words were chilling on that day, considering he was assassinated the next morning.

 2. Michael Jackson’s “Billie Jean” on Motown’s 25th Anniversary Special, 1984.
-When Michael Jackson uttered the words “I also like the new stuff,…”, other blogmagic came afterwards, and by many accounts that was the most watched entertainment moment in history at the time and possibly saved the music industry, which was in major disarray.
+When Michael Jackson uttered the words “I also like the new stuff,…”, magic came afterwards, and by many accounts that was the most watched entertainment moment in history at the time and possibly saved the music industry, which was in major disarray.

 3. Jesse Jackson’s Democratic National Convention speech, 1988.
 Jesse Jackson was definitely relevant in 1988, and his successes during the 1988 Democratic primary campaign earned him a prominent spot on national television, and he followed Senator Edward Kennedy to the podium and delivered a monumental speech that, if the eventual Democratic candidate had half the passion, he’d have been elected president that year.